-The river basins of RHBN are characterized by either pristine or stable hydrological conditions.
+[8] The river basins of RHBN are characterized by either pristine or stable hydrological conditions.
 The streamflow data at all RHBN stations are acquired following a set of consistent, national standard procedures.
 Originally, the RHBN consisted of 249 hydrometric stations, including continuous streamflow, seasonal streamflow and continuous lake level stations [Brimley et al., 1999; Harvey et al., 1999].
-Over the years, the RHBN has evolved and currently this network consists of 229 hydrometric stations (Environment Canada, 2006, personal communication).
-Of the 229 hydrometric stations, 201 stations are used in the present analyses; the left out stations were either lake level stations or stations which did not have year-round continuous streamflow records.
-The location of these 201 stations is shown in Figure 1.
-The density of RHBN stations is not uniform over Canada and most of the stations are concentrated in southern Canada, south of $60^{\circ}$ N, with certain provinces having limited spatial coverage.
+Over the years, the RHBN has evolved and currently this network consists of 229 hydrometric stations (Environment Canada, personal communication, 2006).
+Of the 229 hydrometric stations, 201 stations are used in the present analyses; the left out stations were either lake level stations or the ones which did not have year-round continuous streamflow records.
+The network of these 201 stations is shown in Figure 1.
+The density of RHBN stations is not uniform over Canada and most of the stations are concentrated in southern Canada, south of 60°N, with certain provinces having limited spatial coverage.
 Basin sizes for the network of 201 stations range from 3.9 km to 145,000 km.
-About 9% of the basins are less than 115 km and about the same percent is greater than 25,000 km while 50% of the basins are less than and equal to 1400 km.
+About 9% of the basins are less than 115 km and about the same percent is greater than 25,000 km while 50% of the basins are less than and equal to $1400 \text{ km}^2$ .